 What is OT Security?

-OT Security (Operational Technology Security) refers to the protection of systems and networks that manage and control physical operations in industrial environments and critical infrastructure.
-These systems include:
+OT Security (Operational Technology Security) refers to the protection of systems and networks that manage and control physical operations in industrial environments and critical infrastructure

 • Industrial Control Systems (ICS)